custom-components/ble_monitor/README.md

       name: 'Livingroom'
 ```

-#### sensor_fahrenheit
+#### temperature_unit

-   (C or F)(Optional) Most sensors are sending temperature measurements in Celsius (C), which is the default assumption for `mitemp_bt`.
+   (C or F)(Optional) Most sensors are sending temperature measurements in Celsius (C), which is the default assumption for `ble_monitor`.
 However, some sensors, like the `LYWSD03MMC` sensor with custom firmware will start sending temperature measurements in Fahrenheit (F) after changing the display from Celsius to Fahrenheit.
-This means that you will have to tell `mitemp_bt` that it should expect Fahrenheit measurements for these specific sensors.
+This means that you will have to tell `ble_monitor` that it should expect Fahrenheit measurements for these specific sensors.
 Default value: C

 ```yaml
 ble_monitor: